reactioncommerce/reaction/docs/products.md

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-products-createproduct.png)

 You will then be taken to a view of your new product where you can simply click into and edit the available fields as well as add variants.
+See sections below for details on editing

 You can also clone an existing product by clicking the Clone icon (![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-icon-clone.png)) on any product from the grid view.